-All couriers weigh and measure parcels whilst in transit.
-Any discrepancy found in the weight or dimensions that you have declared on Easyship will be charged by the courier at a premium.
+All couriers weigh and measure parcels while in transit.
+Any discrepancy found in the weight or dimensions declared on Easyship will be charged by the courier at a premium.
+Adjustments will reflect on your account within 90 days of shipment creation.

-All couriers’ pricing structures are based around weight classes or tiers.
+All couriers’ pricing structures are based on weight classes or tiers.

 For instance, if you ship between 0 and 0.99 kg, you pay US$5, if you ship a parcel between 1 and 1.99 kg you pay US$8, and so forth.